Sofia Franklyn Responds To The Recent ‘Call Her Daddy’ Drama In A Cheeky Way

-The former host of the podcast, Call Her Daddy, Sofia Franklyn took to Instagram on Wednesday.
+The former host of the podcast Call Her Daddy, Sofia Franklyn, took to Instagram on Wednesday.
 There she responded to the recent drama surrounding failed contract negotiations as well as comments that her former co-host and friend, Alexandra “Alex” Cooper made during the latest episode of the hit show.

 Sofia updated her Instagram bio in what fans took as a direct response to the drama.